Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Proofs and details of

-From this equalities in law, it would be interesting to understand how Riemann sums like \eqref{riemann_sums} and \eqref{weighted_riemann_sums} could be used to define a proper convergence in law between rough paths. \end{remark}
+Starting from this identity in law, it would be interesting to understand how Riemann sums like \eqref{eq:rieSu} could be used to define a convergence in law for full rough paths.
+More generally, it would be also interesting to understand how the remaining branched models $\bX^{I,I} $, $\bX^{S,I}$ and $\bX^{I,S}$ might arise as limit in law of proper discretisations. \end{remark}